Downland: Distribution

 The largest area of downland in southern England is formed by Salisbury Plain plateau, mainly in Wiltshire.
 To the southwest, downlands continue via Cranborne Chase into Dorset as the Dorset Downs and southwards through Hampshire as the Hampshire Downs onto the Isle of Wight.
 To the northeast, downlands continue along the Berkshire Downs and Chiltern Hills through parts of Berkshire, Oxfordshire, Buckinghamshire, Hertfordshire, Bedfordshire and into Cambridgeshire.
 To the east, the downlands split — divided by the Weald of Sussex and Kent between — forming the North Downs running from Surrey via the southern part of Greater London to Kent, with the South Downs continuing to the southeast into West Sussex and East Sussex.
 Similar chalk hills are also found further north in Lincolnshire and Yorkshire, where they are known as the Wolds.

-Both the English Downs and the Wolds / the Weald are hilly areas, the distinction between them is that as these downlands have an underlying chalk or limestone rock, which often is at or close to the surface, so this meant that this land was largely turfed with grass and relatively devoid of trees due to the soil being too thin, whereas the Wolds and the Weald, having deeper surface alluvial soil layers, were "forested hills".
+Both the English Downs, the Wolds, and the Weald are hilly areas, the distinction between them is that as these downlands have an underlying chalk or limestone rock, which often is at or close to the surface, so this meant that this land was largely turfed with grass and relatively devoid of trees due to the soil being too thin, whereas the Wolds and the Weald, having deeper surface alluvial soil layers, were "forested hills".